d2l-ai/d2l-en/chapter_introduction/index.md

 ## A Motivating Example

-Before we could begin writing, the authors of this book, like much of the work force, had to become caffeinated.
+Before beginning writing, the authors of this book, like much of the work force, had to become caffeinated.
 We hopped in the car and started driving.
 Using an iPhone, Alex called out "Hey Siri",